 Colombia is a country with much to offer the adventurous tourist.
-Whether you want to enjoy the sophisticated city atmosphere of Bogotá or swim in the clear Caribbean waters of San Andrés or Providencia,, Colombia has what you’re looking for.
+Whether you want to enjoy the sophisticated city atmosphere of Bogotá or swim in the clear Caribbean waters of San Andrés or Providencia, Colombia has what you’re looking for.

-Antioquia & the Eje Cafetero
+Medellín and the Eje Cafetero

 Colombia’s main coffee-growing region is blessed with magnificent mountain scenery, coffee-terraced slopes, and old-world small towns.
-But Antioquia and the Eje Cafetero aren’t all country: Armenia, Manizales, and Pereira are thriving cities with a coffee-based economy and Medellín, Colombia’s second-largest metropolis, is one of Latin America’s most progressive and innovative cities.
+But Antioquia and the Eje Cafetero aren’t all country: Armenia, Manizales, and Pereira are thriving cities with a coffee-based economy, and Medellín, Colombia’s second-largest metropolis, is one of Latin America’s most progressive and innovative cities.

 Cartagena, the pride and joy of Colombia, has the most impressive old city in the Americas, dating all the way back to the 16th century.
-Its many plazas and restaurants come alive at night and its colonial architecture is unmatched anywhere on the Western Hemisphere.
+Its many plazas and restaurants come alive at night, and its colonial architecture is unmatched anywhere on the Western Hemisphere.
 North of Cartagena, check out the modern city of Santa Marta, a good base for exploring the Sierra Nevada Mountains and pristine jungles and beaches of Parque Tayrona.

-The Southwest & Pacific Coast
+The Pacific Coast

-The Eastern Plains & Amazon Jungle
+Los Llanos & Amazon Jungle

 Most of Colombia is composed of sparsely inhabited plains and jungle.
 Los Llanos, as they are known in Colombia, are physically similar to the American plains, and inhabitants have a definitively independent, relentless spirit.
 Los Llanos, Colombia’s agricultural heartland, is known for its magnificent sunsets and beautiful fincas (farms), which fill up with tourists from Bogotá during holiday weekends.
-The eastern plains have recently become safer, but there is still a strong guerilla presence here, and this is one of Colombia's main cocaine-producing regions.
+The Amazon covers 33% of Colombia but contains only 1% of the country’s population, consisting mostly of traditional indigenous tribes.
+Except for Leticia and its surroundings, this area is inaccessible.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.